What To Do If Your Basement Floods

 Call Insurance About Water Coverage

 You should also call your insurance company immediately and know your coverage.
 Your insurance company will likely advise you on what you should and should not do, provide you with contractors to call, and talk your through the claims process.
-We at Indiana Restoration & Cleaning Services also suggest taking as many photos as possible (remember, safety first), document the timing and extent of the damage, and note the affected areas and items as best you can.
+We at Indiana Restoration & Cleaning Services & Cleaning Services also suggest taking as many photos as possible (remember, safety first), document the timing and extent of the damage, and note the affected areas and items as best you can.

 IRCS is here 24/7/365 to help if disaster strikes!
 Call our professionals at 317.776.9942 any time of day and we will get you on the path to recovery.
 We work with virtually all insurance companies and have 26 years of experience.
 But always put safety first!